sharmine-s/sql-databases/sql_bites/05_creating_new_data.md

 ## Challenge

 Insert a new artist of your choice, and a new album related to that artist ([here's an idea](https://en.wikipedia.org/wiki/OK_Computer), if you can't pick one).

+Then run a `SELECT` query to check the new artist is now in the table.

 [Next Challenge](06_using_table_plus.md)